 Our default projection for the securitized pool excludes those defaults on a new pool that normally would have occurred prior to securitization.
 Static pool performance includes defaults from the time of loan origination, while our default projections for the securitized pool address defaults only during the remaining life of the securitization.
-Often, we can take into account the impact of aging by analyzing the performance of prior securitized pools is insufficient, we base our default projection for the securitized pool on the performance of the newer vintages, with adjustments for the effect of aging.
+Often, we can take into account the impact of aging by analyzing the performance of prior securitizations with similar pool characteristics and similar age.
+However, if the number of such representative securitized pools is insufficient, we base our default projection for the securitized pool on the performance of the newer vintages, with adjustments for the effect of aging.
 The need for adjustment arises principally from the need to account for (1) the amount of amortization versus the defaults that have already occurred, and (2) the typical exclusion of delinquent loans from a securitization.